Strategic Plan 2020-2030

 - Entrepreneurship and Business Education: Develop entrepreneur elective course offerings for Upper School students to create and implement business models, including financial planning.
 Include course offerings that develop economics and business leadership components.

-- STEM (Science, Technology, Engineering, Math): Enhance STEM-based initiatives to include opportunities for students to participate and compete as a team, such as Robotics.
+- STEM (Science, Technology, Engineering, Math): Enhance STEM-based initiatives to include opportunities for students to participate and compete as a team, such as Robotics, and to use multi-media technology for Digital Storytelling and Movie Making.
 Update the K-12 STEM scope and sequence, including a STEM Diploma Endorsement Upper School track and Lower School STEM lab.

 - New Student Transitions: Implement new student surveys to identify 2-3 possible initiatives to implement with new students to assist with the transition into TFA in the following areas: Fine Arts, Athletics, Senior Thesis, Bible Knowledge, School Culture, and Leadership Development.